KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

 **Union or Apotheosis**
-Represents the integration of fragmented aspects of self (SS / SM)
-into a unified Deep Soul and Deep Mind —
-a symbolic return to harmony and resonance.
+Represents the integration of fragmented aspects of superficial soul-mind patterns (SS / SM) into a unified Deep Soul and Deep Mind — a symbolic return to harmony and resonance.

 **Examples:**
 - The bridal chamber in Gnostic texts